A Riesz-projection-based method for nonlinear eigenvalue problems: Application of the method

 Figure~\ref{fig:fig02}\hyperref[fig:fig02]{(b)} shows the solutions $\omega_{k,16}$ using $m=16$ and solutions $\omega_{k,\mathrm{ref}}$ computed with the eigensolver from \mbox{JCMsuite}, which applies an Arnoldi algorithm using auxiliary fields.
 Figure~\ref{fig:fig02}\hyperref[fig:fig02]{(c)} shows the relative errors for the real and imaginary parts of the solutions of Algorithm~\ref{alg:RP_method} which are closest to the reference solution $\omega_{1,\mathrm{ref}}$ computed with the Arnoldi algorithm.
 For $m=16$, we observe relative errors of about $10^{-7}$ and $10^{-6}$ for the real and imaginary part, respectively.
 The accuracy limitation can be attributed to the accuracy of the scattering problem solver from JCMsuite.

 The eigenvectors of the investigated NLEVP associated with Eq.~(\ref{eq:Maxwells_eq}) can be classified into QNMs and PML modes~\cite{Vial_PRA_2014,Yan_PRB_2018}.
 The QNMs have a physical meaning and the corresponding eigenfrequencies, the QNM poles, are associated with the discrete spectrum of the underlying operator.
 The PML modes correspond to eigenfrequencies which are associated with the continuous spectrum of the operator.
 These PML poles are algebraic eigenfrequencies depending on the FEM discretization of the open resonator system.
 As shown in~Fig.~\ref{fig:fig02}\hyperref[fig:fig02]{(b)}, the PML poles are clustered in the complex plane~\cite{Vial_PRA_2014}.
-By using physical source fields for the vector $y$ in Algorithm~\ref{alg:RP_method}, it is possible to compute eigenfrequencies which QNMs have a significant coupling to the source fields.
+With this numerical experiment, we show that with Algorithm~\ref{alg:RP_method} it is possible to compute a physically relevant eigenfrequency which is close to insignificant eigenfrequencies.
 The eigenfrequency $\omega_{1,16}$ corresponds to the QNM which is responsible for the largest peak of the normalized dipole emission, the Purcell factor, in the frequency range $0.5\times10^{31} \text{ s}^{-2}\leq \mathrm{Re}(\omega^2) \leq 2.5\times10^{31} \text{ s}^{-2}$, see~\cite{Zschiedrich_PRA_2018}.
 This means that this QNM has a significant coupling to the used dipole sources in this frequency range~\cite{Zschiedrich_PRA_2018}.
 The eigenfrequencies $\omega_{2,16}$ and $\omega_{3,16}$ also correspond to QNMs, however, the coupling is less significant.
 Algorithm~\ref{alg:RP_method} does not converge to PML poles due to the small coupling of the PML modes to the applied dipole sources.